billthefarmer/editor/README.md

 editing.
 Changing theme, word wrap or suggestions or rotating the device will also enable editing.

-There are three toolbar items which may appear:
+There are four toolbar items which may appear:
 * **Search** - Interactive search of text using a regular expression
+* **Edit** - Edit the current read only text
 * **Open** - Open a text file using a chooser
 * **Save** - Save the current file if modified